gribskov/tree/README.md

 # Tree.py
 A package for trees with multiple children at each node.
 A node can have 0 to any number of children.
-A tree is reall just a root node.
-All of its children are linke through the children list.
+A tree is really just a root node.
+All of its children are linked through the children list.

 ## Synopsis
 ### Basic attributes